-Investments disclosed as Level 2 represents funds invested in Great-West Guaranteed Interest Funds and Great-West Guaranteed Certificate Funds (collectively, "Funds") whose investment value represents contributions made by participants to the Funds, plus earnings, less participant withdrawals and administrative expenses.
+Investment disclosed as Level 2 represent funds invested in Great-West Guaranteed Interest Funds (the "Interest Funds") whose investment value represents contributions made by participants to the Interest Funds, plus earnings, less participant withdrawals and administrative expenses.

 All investments are recorded at their net asset value (unit value) and calculated daily after the close of the current trading day by each mutual fund.
 This value is used to calculate the daily ending investment balance for each participant and to price investment transactions settling at the end of the day.